- We cover a quotation from Panorama on ERP failure, which caused us to analyze the history of reengineering.

 We were recently reading the report by Panorama on ERP Software Report.
-While we overall liked the report, we came across a quotation that points in one direction regarding ERP project failure, but we think actually points in a different direction.
+While we overall liked the report, we came across a quotation that points in one direction regarding ERP project failure, but we think points in a different direction.

-We will be evaluating in this article regarding the whether BPR or business process re-engineering and organizational change management are why ERP projects fail.
+We will be evaluating in this article regarding whether BPR or business process re-engineering and organizational change management are why ERP projects fail.

 The Quotation from Panorama on ERP Failure